How to Get Diarrhea Out of a Mattress

 After you have removed the excess waste, you should ideally pre-treat all the stains caused due to it.
 This can be done with an enzyme cleaner.
 This step comes before laundering the mattress or cover.
 Choose a color-safe cleaner to protect your mattress.
 I myself use the Resolve Stain Remover (view on Amazon).

-Resolve 22 fl oz Liquid Multi-Fabric Cleaner and Upholstery Stain Remover
+Resolve 22 fl oz Multi-Fabric Cleaner Liquid and Upholstery Stain Remover

 Disinfect